ssuryanarayanan/Qi-Docs/docs/QiNamespaces.rst

 ``GetOrCreateNamespace( )``
 ----------------

-Returns the namespace with the specified typeId and namespace, or creates the namespace if the namespace does not already exist.
+Returns the namespace with the specified namespaceId, or creates the namespace if the namespace does not already exist.
 If the namespace exists, it is returned to the caller unchanged.

 ::